rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Libres, libertad de cultos, libertad de palabra, libres de miseria, libres de temor</CITE>
->(*Comment:* Commas added to represent breaks indicated by poster’s lettering style and word placement.)
+>(*Comment*: Commas added to represent breaks indicated by poster’s lettering style and word placement.)

 <a name="0.5.31.4">0.5.31.4</a> **Punctuation integral to words and compound words**.
 Generally transcribe integral punctuation as it appears on the source (e.g., printers’ or night-club).
 Do not add or omit punctuation integral to the spelling of words and compound words.
 Apply the following subinstructions, as appropriate:
 * [Apostrophes](/DCRMR/assets/pictures/transcription/#0532-apostrophes) (see [0.5.32.1](/DCRMR/general-rules/Transcription/#0.5.32.1))